nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### 2.1 What is in Connoisseur

 In our Review mode, you can add a review about an experience, rate it out of 5 stars, delete or edit a review, view the entire list of your reviews or one particular review.
-You can also sort the list from the highest to lowest rating, by category, title and date of entry.
+You can also sort the list from the highest to the lowest rating, by category, title and date of entry.

-For our Recommendation mode, you can have a list of things you would like to try, the location and the price range of the experience!
+For our Recommendation mode, you can have a list of things you would like to try, the location and the price range of the experience.
 Already tried out the experience?
-Nice!
-You can now move it to your review list in the review mode and record your thoughts on how good or bad the experience was!
+You can now move it to your review list in the review mode and record your thoughts on how good or bad the experience was.

 ### 2.2 How to use this Guide

 The following formats are used in this document:

+* A grey highlight (called a mark-up) indicates a keyword.
+It is often used to indicate i) a field or command that can be typed into the command line and executed by Connoisseur; or ii) the prompts displayed by Connoisseur. <br> e.g.`list [SORTING METHOD]`
-* Words in UPPER CASE in square bracket [USER INPUT] are the fields to be supplied by the user. e.g. in `list [SORTING METHOD]`
+* Words in UPPER CASE in square bracket [USER INPUT] are the fields to be supplied by the user.<br> e.g. in `list [SORTING METHOD]`
   SORTING METHOD is the field input by the user and examples of valid commands are:`list rating`,`list title` etc.
-* Word in lower case are given commands. <br /> e.g. in `new [quick | long]` the user can input either the command `new quick`or `new long`
+* Word in lower case are given commands. <br> e.g. in `new [quick | long]` the user can input either the command `new quick`or `new long`
+* <span>&#10071;</span> symbol will be followed by additional information to take note of for that section.
+* A light blue font color indicates a Hyperlink that you can click on and be transferred to the corresponding section in Connoisseur.<br> e.g. [How to use this Guide](#22-how-to-use-this-guide)

 ## 3. Quick Start